 The move to Norway was full of conflict and faced with pressure I moved back to California in 2016 to live in Santa Monica, completing my first permanent public space installation and trademarks with USTPO for Yoto Studio.
 This stint in California was cut short due to health problems; I returned to live in Oslo, in 2017, marking a busy series of years creating artwork and further studying the relationship between psychology and physiology.
 The slowly developing interest in textiles led to testing products with my artwork printed on it.
 The slow evolution coupled with vision challenges after an eye trauma resulted in the continued pursuit of developing ideas for art people can touch and pedagogical coursework.

 As of today, my work remains within the medium best suited to the themes of the project.
 I sing, dance (never enough), and create with joy whenever possible.
-Over 20 years of photography is being released project-by-project.
+20+ years of photography is being released project-by-project.
 I’m looking forward to sharing my new work with you soon.

 Thank you for joining me this far.
 I hope we meet to write the next decades with delight and reverence.